shakes76/PatternFlow/recognition/ISIC_UNET/README.md

 Note that the ISIC dataset contains only 2,596 images.
 Thus small validation and test proportions (both 0.1) were chosen as defaults to ensure adequate data remained for training.
 Images are allocated at random to training, validation and test sets each time the images are loaded.

 The size of the images used can also be changed.
 Currently, all images are resized to squares with side length `image_size = 256`.
 Note `image_size` must be specified in both `driver.py` and `load_images.py`.

+The training of the model can also be altered as required.
+Note that the model has a tendency to converge to assigning only the background class.
+To minimise this, an adam optimiser with a low learning rate ($5 \times 10^(-5)$) is used by default.
+Categorical crossentropy loss was found to improve model performance compared to average Dice Similarity Coefficient (DSC) loss (although this metric is defined in `metrics.py` if required).
+The metrics of foregound DSC and background DSC are currently passed to the model.

 #### Example test set results:
 ![Model segmentation results](figures/example_results.png)